 The 55 is built by HH Yachts in China, who specialise in high performance boats (although they have also branched out into a keener priced range called the Ocean Class).
 Construction methods are at the forefront of the industry, with female molds to reduce weight and a 100 % carbon composite sandwich construction with epoxy infusion for rigidity and strength.

-She comes packed with curved C-foil dagger-boards providing lift at the bow and rudders with T-winglets.
+She comes with curved C-foil dagger-boards providing lift at the bow.

 - A fast, light no holes barred performance cruising cat that achieves high average speeds and lots of comfort.

 - The HH55 comes in two options: a forward single helm or twin raised aft helms on the aft bulkhead